Here is our pick of 10 of the best royal palaces, castles and houses to visit in Britain.

 Clarence House, London

 Built in 1825-27 by John Nash for George III’s for his third son, Prince William Henry.
-Clarence House was used by The Queen Mother until 2002.
-It is now the official London residence of The Prince of Wales and The Duchess of Cornwall.
+Clarence House was used by The Queen Mother until 2002 and The Prince of Wales and The Duchess of Cornwall before they became King and Queen.

 Clarence House is open to the public in August every year.
 Find out more about visiting Clarence House on the Royal Collection Trust website.